ntauth/x64eh/README.md

 License
 ----------
 This project is licensed under the MIT license.
+Read LICENSE for further information.